National Market System: Regulators of the US dollar: FDIC, OCC, FRBG, and FOMC

 The Federal Deposit Insurance Corporation, the Office of the Comptroller of Currency, the Federal Reserve Board of Governors, and the Federal Open Market Committee all together impact the payment systems used for settlement on securities markets, both directly by regulations and indirectly via monetary policy which affects the value of the dollar.

+Regulators of Comodity Futures

+The Commodity Futures Trading Commission (CFTC) is an important regulator for commodities futures and options.

 Regulators of securities

-The Commodity Futures Trading Commission (CFTC) is an important regulator for commodities futures and options.
 The U.S. Securities and Exchange Commission (SEC) is the most important federal regulator of corporate stocks, as well as other securities.

 National ticker tape services

 One of the most important elements of the National Market System is that all qualified trades are reported onto a consolidated system.